Druthrie/ST2M/README.md

 #### BABEL_TEACH

-save BABEL_TEACH dataset to ./dataset/
+The BABEL-TEACH dataset are currently not available due to the license of BABEL.
+We will release the data preprocessing code in the future.

 #### STDM

 If you want to request our STDM dataset please fill out the ["The STDM Dataset Release Agreement"](https://github.com/Druthrie/SequentialTexts2Motion/blob/main/dataset_agreement.pdf), send the email to sisizhuang@buaa.edu.cn

-unzip and place BABEL_TEACH dataset to ./dataset/
+Unzip and place BABEL_TEACH dataset to ./dataset/

 ### 3. Download the pretrained models
 ```shell
 mkdir ./checkpoints/
 ```
-Download the models of [BABEL_TEACH dataset](https://drive.google.com/file/d/1_KCzpH6BA-7BnL2_QrkJa2CA_RQUAvWR/view?usp=sharing) and [STDM datset](https://drive.google.com/file/d/1q6PgN2Nut7fuAlEXZITA7gBMDehUrkJC/view?usp=sharing), then unzip and place them in `./checkpoints/`, which should be like
+Download the pretrained models of [BABEL_TEACH dataset](https://drive.google.com/file/d/1_KCzpH6BA-7BnL2_QrkJa2CA_RQUAvWR/view?usp=sharing) and [STDM dataset](https://drive.google.com/file/d/1q6PgN2Nut7fuAlEXZITA7gBMDehUrkJC/view?usp=sharing), then unzip and place them in `./checkpoints/`, which should be like
 ```shell
 ./checkpoints/BABEL_TEACH/
 ./checkpoints/BABEL_TEACH/trainV13_LV1LT1LK001LA01_BABEL_TEACH/           # Sequential-text-to-motion generation model